itsteddyyo/strategy-pack/README.md

 The Dashboard contains all entities assigned to that Area (either via device or entity itself).

- You may not be able to tell it generates multiple Views because all but one are made invisible in the top menu (last three are other custom views).
+ You may not be able to tell it generates multiple Views because all but one are made invisible in the top menu.

  ![Top Menu](/documentation/area-strategy-top-menu.png "Top Menu")